 “The book editor can always whittle down the photos that are most important when the book is being edited.”
 I felt this was akin to something like the scissors can always cut the paper when they are cutting.

-I also didn’t care too much for the inclusion of his critique of competing titles in his sample proposal.
-In my opinion, including them in this book creates a conflict of interest.
-I didn’t like the messages they conveyed.
+I enjoyed reading about the sample proposals but I wasn’t as keen on the inclusion of his own critique of competing titles in his sample proposal without more of the details I thought it needed.
+In my opinion, including them in this book creates a bit of a conflict of interest especially since I didn’t feel it was judged with as much scrutiny as the others.
+This was sort of unavoidable but it maybe it was because I didn’t like the messages they conveyed or maybe that’s just the overlying tone I interpreted them as.
 They were a bit ranty, negative edged, and criticized other books in the field without expressing how his ideas set him apart in a positive way.
-I felt this was a lost opportunity to sell his work which was odd because he clearly does this in all other sections of his proposal.
-As a result I didn’t think it gave him much merit to be able to share a how-to about writing a book proposal from this particular standpoint.
+I felt this was a lost opportunity to sell his own incredible body of work which was odd because he clearly does this in all other sections of his proposal and is really good at it and has so much to offer that wasn’t highlighted like in other parts of the book.

 MY FAVORITE LINES: